bokeh/bokeh/examples/server/api/README.md

 ### `asgi/`

-Framework-neutral Bokeh ASGI mounting examples for FastAPI, Starlette, and Django.
+Framework-neutral Bokeh ASGI mounting examples for FastAPI, Starlette, Django, and Streamlit.
 See [`asgi/README.md`](asgi/README.md) for installation and run commands.